callysto/infrastructure/README.md

 It's trivial to add, but likely won't be needed.

 ### Adding a Generic OIDC Provider
 There is currently no way to configure generic OIDC connections.
-However, Google and Microsoft both use OAuth2/OIDC connections, so there is support for it in SimpleSAMLphp and it will need to be added to the Ansible role.
+Google and Microsoft both use OAuth2/OIDC connections, which means SimpleSAMLphp has support, but it will just need to be added to the Ansible role.